silver-language/workspace-silver/wiki/silver-language/experiment/factorial.md

 That looks like it will work in this case, though the function body still needs work.
 Also, and this might be a technicality, but factorial might not be strictly pure like this?
-Does a reference to itslef need to be passed in or is that getting too pedantic?
+Does a reference to itself need to be passed in or is that getting too pedantic?
-Not sure, might be able to make an exception for the same function.
+Not sure, might be able to include self in scope.